CrainDavis/READMEgenerator/README.md

 * [another GIF link](https://drive.google.com/file/d/1aVHupjIQYec1aIxZPWpgR6WyWWicYoBJ)

-__step 3:__ in your newly-generated README.md file, add other additional important information for each of the sections
+__step 3:__ in your newly-generated README.md file, add your additional important information for each of the sections (ie, Installation, Usage, Resources, Tests, etc...)

 ---